Palestinian rocket attack on Israeli city draws Gaza air strikes

 Another rocket launched from Gaza and aimed at central Israel fell into the Mediterranean Sea, the military said.

+After the attacks, Israeli Prime Minister Benjamin Netanyahu held consultations with his defense minister and military and security chiefs at army headquarters near the Gaza border.

+He said that in a statement that unless attacks from Gaza ceased, “Israel will act with great force” to stop them.

-With a nod to the Egyptian talks, Hamas and other major militant groups in Gaza took the unusual step of denying responsibility, saying they rejected “all irresponsible attempts to sabotage the Egyptian effort, including the firing of the rockets” on Wednesday.
+With a nod to the Egyptian talks, Hamas and other major militant groups in Gaza took the unusual step of denying responsibility for Wednesday’s launchings, saying they rejected “all irresponsible attempts to sabotage the Egyptian effort, including the firing of the rockets”.

-There was no immediate claim of responsibility from any of the other smaller groups that operate in Gaza.
+There was no immediate claim of responsibility from any of the other smaller groups that operate in Gaza, and by mid-afternoon the area was quiet.

-Israeli cabinet minister Tzachi Hanegbi told Israel Radio that there was evidence to back up the Hamas statement.
+Israeli minister Tzachi Hanegbi told Israel Radio there was evidence to back up the Hamas statement.
 But he said Israeli policy dictated an “immediate and forceful retaliation” against Hamas targets because the organization controls Gaza.

+The European Union, in a statement from Brussels, said indiscriminate attacks against civilians were completely unacceptable and mortar and rocket fire by Palestinian militants must stop immediately.

 Israel’s military said it struck armed training camps in Gaza and also targeted a squad about to launch a rocket.

-Health officials in Gaza said a 25-year-old Palestinian man, identified by Al-Mujahedeen Brigades - a small militant faction - as one of its members, was killed.
+Health officials in Gaza said a 25-year-old Palestinian man, identified by Al-Mujahedeen Brigades, a small militant faction, as one of its members, was killed.
 Five other Palestinians were wounded in separate attacks.

 Many people in Gaza awoke to the sounds of explosions.
 Families crowded into a nearby hospital where the dead man’s mother collapsed over his body.